NixOS/rfcs/rfcs/0125-bootspec.md

 - Each NixOS generation will have a bootspec (a JSON document) at `$out/bootspec/boot.v1.json` containing all of the boot properties for that generation.
   NixOS's bootloader backends will read these files as inputs to the bootloader installation phase.
   A bootspec document named `boot.v1.json` must have the `schemaVersion` set to `1`.
 Any other value makes the document invalid.
+Generally, the file must be named `boot.v${schemaVersion}.json`.
     - The bootloader installation phase is relatively unchanged from the way it is now.
       The bootloader backend will have an executable that is run against a collection of generations, and the backend is any of the currently supported backends plus an "external" backend which the user can define.
 - The bootloader backends will avoid reading data from the other files and directories when possible, preferring the information in the bootspec.